BIOLOGY FOR LIFE

 AHL C2.1.5— Localized and distant effects of signaling molecules.

-• Contrast the location of action relative to release location of hormones and neurotransmitters.
+• Contrast the location of effect relative to the location of release between hormones and neurotransmitters.

 AHL C2.1.6- Differences between transmembrane receptors in a plasma membrane and intracellular receptors in the cytoplasm or nucleus.